bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 Just be sure that you add the following configuration keys to the configuration source that you are using.

-- `AUTH_SERVER_TOKEN_ENDPOINT_URL` - For a AWS cognito domain it should be `https://[your-chosen-domain].auth.us-east-1.amazoncognito.com`
+- `AUTH_SERVER_TOKEN_ENDPOINT_URL` - For a AWS Cognito domain it should be `https://[your-chosen-domain].auth.us-east-1.amazoncognito.com`
 - `AUTH_SERVER_MYBFF_CLIENT_ID`
 - `AUTH_SERVER_MYBFF_CLIENT_SECRET`

 **Note**: **Do not store secrets in source control**

-Now let's run again `MyBFF`, but this time increasing the log level to debug to see what's happening inside the access token management service.
+Now let's run again `MyBFF`, but this time **increasing the log level to debug** to see what's happening inside the access token management service.

 ```bash
 dotnet run --launch-profile https --Logging:LogLevel:Default=Debug